Generic Name: methadone hydrochloride

 There is considerable variability in the appropriate rate of methadone taper in patients choosing medically supervised withdrawal from methadone treatment.
 Dose reductions should generally be less than 10% of the established tolerance or maintenance dose, and 10 to 14-day intervals should elapse between dose reductions.
+Because methadone hydrochloride tablets for oral suspension can be administered only in 10 mg increments, it may not be the appropriate product for gradual dose reduction in many patients.
 Apprise patients of the high risk of relapse to illicit drug use associated with discontinuation of methadone maintenance treatment.

 Risk of Relapse in Patients on Methadone Maintenance Treatment of Opioid Addiction